-The following figure shows the total power losses at different operating points.
+Following figure show the total power losses at different operating points.
 This includes logic supply and considers a single supply scenario.
 As can be seen, lower PWM frequency and voltage leads to lower power losses.

 Please, use the following procedure to determine the required heatsink: